Southwest Montana Distillery Tour

-Southwest Montana is home to four unique craft distilleries.
+Southwest Montana is home to five unique craft distilleries.
 Like our micro-breweries, each of the distillers in Southwest Montana has a unique story to tell as part of our charming communities.

 Craft distillers are gaining popularity across the U.S. and more and more people are including a visit to a distillery on their Montana itinerary.
 For locals and visitors alike, these businesses serve as community gathering spaces and the perfect place to rest your feet after a long day exploring Southwest Montana.

-While it is possible to visit all four distilleries in a day (319 mile loop), we recommend spending more time in the communities to have a true Montana experience.
+While it is possible to visit all five distilleries in a day (a 260 mile loop), we recommend spending more time in the communities to have a true Montana experience.
 That being said, we took a whirlwind trip around Southwest Montana just to share our experience with you!

 Our first stop of the day was Willie’s Distillery in Ennis, Montana.
 You may be wondering why Ennis first?
 The answer is simple: Willie’s opens at 9:00am.